Kentucky basketball under Mark Pope: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 Kentucky basketball roster news

 The Wildcats have just one commitment from a recruit, and that's courtesy of Mason Williams, a four-star guard who is the son of former NBA All-Star Mo Williams.
-He would be a start in replacing the starting backcourt of Oweh and Aberdeen, even if the latter attempts to prolong his college career.
+The 12th-ranked point guard in his class would be a start in replacing the starting backcourt of Oweh and Aberdeen, even if the latter attempts to prolong his college career.
 Aberdeen, despite being out of eligibility, entered the transfer portal on Tuesday, as he will have to secure a waiver from the NCAA to play in 2026-27.

 Meanwhile, Andrija Jelavic has three seasons of eligibility remaining but is considering destinations outside of Lexington as he also entered the college basketball transfer portal.
 The 6-foot-11 Croatian started 20 of his 32 games as a freshman, averaging 5.5 points and 4.0 rebounds.
 Jelavic played professionally in Europe prior to joining Kentucky, and he becomes the fifth Wildcat to enter the portal, not counting Aberdeen.
 Prior to the transer portal opening on Tuesday, Mouhamed Dioubate, Brandon Garrison, Jasper Johnson and Jaland Lowe hopped into it, as UK could be facing a roster makeover next season.
 Get the latest Kentucky basketball roster news at CatsPause.